dzenn/NeuroSim-TM/README.md

 A copy of the executable should be placed in the directory of a particular run.
 There it will search for the input files with specific names and generate its output.
 The input settings are specified in the file `input.txt`.
 The syntax of the input file is `PARAMETER_NAME=VALUE` at the beginning of a new line without spaces.
 All other symbols are discarded as comments.
 The parameters can be specified in any order.
 Please find the list of parameters in Table 1.
-If some of the parameters are not found in `input.txt`, the default values from `NeuroSim-TM-2.1.c` (please see lines 483-571 there) are used.
+If some of the parameters are not found in `input.txt`, the default values hardcoded in `NeuroSim-TM.c` are used (lines 486-581).
 Before the simulation beginning the user is prompted to check if the values imported from the input file are correct and to type ‘Y’ (yes) for confirmation.

 After that, the static parameters of the neuronal network are generated (or loaded from the previously saved files; see details below) and written in the output files:
 -	`coordinates.txt` with coordinates X and Y of one neuron per row, in units of L,